JetBrains/amper/docs/Documentation.md

 ## Basics

-**Pot** is a directory with a `Pot.yaml` manifest file, sources resources used to build a certain product.
+**Pot** is a directory with a `Pot.yaml` manifest file, sources and resources, which are used to build a certain product.
 A Pot manifest file describes _what_ to produce: either a reusable library or a platform-specific application.
 _How_ to produce the desired artifact is responsibility of the build engine and extensions (work in progress).

 Sources and resources can't be shared by several Pots.